 - Teacher workshop/staff meetings

-All-day classes: An all-day class is one that offers extended hours, usually both in the morning and late afternoon, during which the children remain in their Montessori environment, working under the guidance of one or two overlapping AMI trained teachers.
-Consultations for all-day classes will consist of a full-day visit per classroom (scheduled as two classrooms) including individual conferences with all teachers involved.
+All-day classes: An all-day class is one that offers extended hours, both in the morning and late afternoon, during which the children remain in their Montessori environment, working under the guidance of two overlapping AMI trained teachers.
+Consultations for all-day classes consist of a full-day visit per classroom including individual conferences with each teacher and a joint meeting with both teachers.

-Conference schedule: Consultants will observe only the initial portion of an afternoon class then begin the teacher conferences mid-afternoon.
+Consultation schedule: Consultants will observe the morning work cycle and only the initial portion of an afternoon class, then begin the teacher conferences mid-afternoon.
 Schools need to make sure there is an adult available to take the place of the classroom teacher to allow for this schedule.

 Extended day: It is recommended that all three and four year old children who remain at school throughout the afternoon be included in the afternoon work period when they are not napping.